-If the development and education of bilingual learners capture your imagination, you may be interested in our graduate programs in Bilingual Education at American University.
-This program is an exceptional collaboration between the School for Education, Teaching and Health (SETH) and the Teaching English to Speakers of Other Languages (TESOL) program, which values multilingual and multicultural competence as well as equity in education.
-The program consists of three tracks: Master’s in Teaching (K-12), International Training and Education, and TESOL.
-The bilingual education program counts on dedicated faculty and students who work together to advance the field of bilingual education with the following goals both domestically and abroad:
+If the development and education of bilingual learners capture your imagination, you may be interested in our graduate programs in bilingual education at American University.
+This program is an exceptional collaboration between the School of Education and the Teaching English to Speakers of Other Languages (TESOL) Program, which values multilingual and multicultural competence as well as equity in education.
+The program consists of three tracks: master’s in teaching (K-12), international training and education, and TESOL.
+The Bilingual Education Program counts on dedicated faculty and students who work together to advance the field of bilingual education with the following goals both domestically and abroad:

 The continued professionalization and strengthening of bilingual education practitioners;

 The promotion of bilingual education programs; and

 The development of bilingual education policy researchers and teacher trainers.

 We welcome phone and e-mail inquiries about our program and invite you to visit American University to experience first-hand what we do in our Bilingual Education Program.
 Our home in Washington, DC, offers extraordinary cultural and education experiences that will undoubtedly enrich your academic preparation.
 Thank you for your interest in our program and we look forward to meeting you and talking about our shared goals in the advancement of bilingual education.